What Does Depression Look Like? How To Help Someone You Know Cope

 One of the things depression tends to do is isolate a person from their support network, often by convincing them that they are a burden to their loved ones.
 If you see signs of depression in someone you care for, you might try some of the following strategies to show your support.

-Educate yourself about the disorder
+Educate yourself about depression and its symptoms

 Make an effort to educate yourself about depression and how it may affect your loved one.
 Knowing how the symptoms may present and influence their behavior, thoughts, and emotions can make it easier to decide how to help them best.